Anum23432/Filter-app/README.md

 ## Capstone-Project:

--This repo is for Capstone Project name 'Review App'.
+- This repo is for Capstone Project name 'Review App'.
--This activity is based on live projects.
+- This activity is based on live projects.

 ## Group Members:

--Samreen Shafaq (Team-Lead)
+- Samreen Shafaq (Team-Lead)
--Anum Anees
+- Anum Anees

-##What does this app do?
+## What does this app do?

--Motivation behind this website is to create a platform for the product already used by users and give their reviews on this website.
+- Motivation behind this website is to create a platform for the product already used by users and give their reviews on this website.
--This App basically based on LMD Pakistan is website on which people give reviews of products .
+- This App basically based on LMD Pakistan is website on which people give reviews of products .

-##Technologies used:
+## Technologies used:

--HTML, CSS, ReactJS,Bootstrap.
+- HTML, CSS, ReactJS,Bootstrap.

 ## Software needed to run for this app: